top of page

 On her journey, the author encountered two white Evangelical ministers: pastor Daniel Hill, of River City Church, in Chicago, and Reverend Jim Wallis (retired).
 Both lead (or have led) deliberately multicultural churches.

-Explaining the mission of his church, Pastor Hill said, "Well, Revelations 7:9 is a vision of heaven that is every tongue and every tribe that God's ever created."
+Explaining the mission of his church, Pastor Hill said, "Well, Revelations 7:9 is a vision of heaven that is where every tongue and every tribe that God ever created were equal."
 Furthermore, Pastor Hill says, "It's impossible to have a meaningful relationship with Jesus and not care about evil in our day and age.
 The ideology of white supremacy is, if not the premier form of evil, it's at least one of the clearest forms of evil on a large scale in our day and age."

 Reverend Wallis confided to the author of speaking to the heads of several major Christian denominations in America.
 "Now," he told them, "you all have been told or taught or learned how slavery was common, and slavery was all over the world.
 We Christians, in fact--British and American--were the ones who decided that we couldn't do to Indigenous people and kidnapped Africans what we were doing, if they were indeed people made in the image God.